scarpazza/home-assistant-konnected-tutorial/README.md

 * Intrusion: suggest arming (away) at a given time in the evening if not home.
 Sends you a notification reminding you to arm the system (armed_away) if you are not home at a given time in the evening.
 * ...

-# Step 9
+## Step 9 - repeat for the fire and CO alarm

 Repeat Steps 4...8 for the fire and carbon monoxide alarm system.

 You may want a separate dashboard, depending on the complexity of your system.

 You need a few automations.
 I implemented the following:
 * Fire/CO: trigger response - Siren - LEAVE ON EXCEPT WHEN TESTING
 * Fire/CO: trigger response - Buzzer
 * Fire/CO: disarm response
-* Fire/CO: auto-arm at noon
+* Fire/CO: unconditional auto-arm at noon

-All these rules involve the alarm_control_panel.fire_and_co_alarm panel instead of the home alarm panel used so far.
+Ensure that all these rules operate on `alarm_control_panel.fire_and_co_alarm` rather than the home alarm panel we used so far.

 I won't describe them in detail because they are a simplified version of those I already described for the intrusion alarm.

 Fire/CO automations are fewer and simpler than those of the intrusion alarm because you basically want fire/CO protection to be always armed, regardless of where you are.